 Similarly, once you’re in the meeting, follow the same steps as shown above, but this time only to disable the feature.

-Why am I not able to see the background blur option?
+Why am I not able to see the Background Blur option?

 Why is the Background Blur feature not working properly?

-While there is no special software or extension necessary to get this feature, your device hardware needs to be a 4 core device or higher and must support Hyper-Threading to be able to execute the Background Blur feature.
+While there is no special software or extension necessary to get this feature, your PC hardware needs to be a 4 core device or higher and must support Hyper-Threading to be able to execute the Background Blur feature.
 If your device is compatible and you’re still facing issues, then you may need to turn on the Chrome hardware acceleration.
 Follow these steps to do it:

 Go the Settings menu by clicking on the three-dot menu located on the top-right of the Chrome browser.